magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 the `test` source files are confined in the `test` directory, mimicking the layout of the `src` directory.
 Nothing new, even coming from a `boot` background.
-As you'll later discover, you can use exactly the same arrangement of the directory layout regardless of the build tool you are going to use for the project itself.
-If you want to be a very good clojurian citizen, I would even suggest to set your projects to be built with both `leiningen` and `boot`, by defining the corresponding `project.clj` and `build.boot` build files.
+As you'll later discover, you can use exactly the same directory arrangement regardless of the build tool you are going to use for the project itself.

 ## Migration preparation

-To introduce the Reader Conditionals extension into a library originally implemented for CLJ only, there few steps you should
+To prepare a library originally implemented for CLJ only to cover CLJS via Reader Conditionals extension, there few steps you should follow:
-follow:

 * update the CLJ dependency to the `1.7.0` release, because the Reader Conditional extension has been introduced from that release on (we already did);
-* identify all the functions that are specific for the JVM and that can't be evaluate in a CLJS context;
+* identify all the functions that being JVM specific, can't target CLJS;
 * identify all the macros defined in the library, because CLJS's macros must be defined in a different compilation stage from the one where they are consumed.

 ## Valip current state

 With `valip` we're in good position.
-Indeed, the above directory layout of the `valip` validation library already partially fits with the above preparation, because Chas Emerick's goal was to make `valip` portable on JSVM (JavaScript Virtual Machine) either via the `:crossover` feature of the [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild) plugin or via the [`lein-cljx`](https://github.com/lynaghk/cljx) plugin.
+Indeed, its directory layout already partially fits with the above preparation, because Chas Emerick's goal was to make `valip` portable on JSVM (JavaScript Virtual Machine) either via the `:crossover` feature of the [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild) plugin or via the [`lein-cljx`](https://github.com/lynaghk/cljx) plugin.

-Let's comment a little bit the current directory layout of the `valip`
+Let's comment the current directory layout of the `valip` library:
-library:

 * all the functions specific to the JVM are confined in the `predicates.clj` source file hosted in the `src/valip/java`